Green Bay Packers Sign Kyle Fuller To Offer Sheet, Chicago Bears Are Expected To Match

 The offer the Green Bay Packers gave Kyle Fuller was reported to be a four-year, $56 million deal.
 Kyle Fuller will receive $18 million guaranteed.
 He inks a contract that makes him one of the highest-paid players at cornerback.

 How the two NFC North enemies got here is interesting.
-It seems as if Kyle Fuller was in danger of being considered a bust just recently as a year ago today.
+It seems as if Kyle Fuller was in danger of being considered a bust as recently as a year ago.
 There were discussions within the Chicago Bears’ coaching staff about Fuller’s future with the team.
-The Bears had even thought about cutting ties with Kyle Fuller last summer.
+The Bears had even thought about cutting ties with Fuller last summer.

 .@packers sign Bears CB Kyle Fuller to offer sheet: https://t.co/1SXg8o8Fmc (via @RapSheet) pic.twitter.com/z3Gk0kv1Qp